tarantool/doc/doc/reference/reference_lua/box_events.rst

 The watcher callback takes two arguments.
 The first argument is a name of the key for which it was registered.
 The second one contains current key data.
 The callback is always invoked in a new fiber.
-It means that is is okay to yield in it.
+It means that is allowed to yield in it.
 A watcher callback is never executed in parallel with itself.
 If the key is updated while the watcher callback is running, the callback will be invoked again with the new value as soon as it returns.